citusdata/citus_docs/installation/single_machine_osx.rst

   createdb -p 9701 $(whoami)
   createdb -p 9702 $(whoami)

+We will configure the PostgreSQL instances to use ports 9700 (for the master) and 9701, 9702 (for the workers).
+We assume those ports are available on your machine.
+Feel free to use different ports if they are in use.

 Above you added Citus to ``shared_preload_libraries``.
 That lets it hook into some deep parts of Postgres, swapping out the query planner and executor.
 Here, we load the user-facing side of Citus (such as the functions you'll soon call):

 ::